EricssonResearch/dnt/miki/doc/inispec.md

 # Specification for the new config file format

+TODO update this document for the current agreed-upon specification

 Initially use a simple INI format.
 When we feel the need for array values or nested sections we can switch to [TOML](https://toml.io/en/).
 Note that TOML is not fully compatible with INI, the key differences are: identifiers are case-sensitive, string values must be placed in "double quotes".

 The INI format is not formally specified, and variations in syntax exist in the parsers.
 We expect the most basic variant: single-line key=value elements, any number of whitespace around the = sign, section headers with the [name] syntax, and we assume no ordering of the keys within a section.